All Episodes

 But anyway, here's the agenda.

-And they're and they're providing personnel and of course the bombs and uh and explosives.
+And they're providing personnel and, of course, the bombs and explosives.

 All right.

-So the New York Times, Iran to take part in Iraq security conference, the Good Neighbors meeting.
+So New York Times, Iran to take part in Iraq Security Conference, the Good Neighbors Meeting.

 Arab nations still have doubts.

-Iraqi foreign minister um Hoshar Zabari said Wednesday the Iranians had agreed to participate in a meeting with Iraq's other neighbors, but he said that they've got some questions about a separate session that will be held the same day with the five permanent UN Security Council members, the U.S., Britain, France, Russia, and the Chicoms.
+Iraqi Foreign Minister Hoshar Zabari said Wednesday the Iranians had agreed to participate in a meeting with Iraq's other neighbors, but he said that they've got some questions about a separate session that will be held the same day with the five permanent UN Security Council members, the U.S., Britain, France, Russia, and the CHICOMs.

-His word seemed to indicate that Iran was at least partly unhappy with the arrangements for the conference.
+His words seem to indicate that Iran was at least partly unhappy with the arrangements for the conference.

-Iran has had little public comment on the conference so far, beyond saying it would weigh attending the generally supported regional efforts to stabilize Iran.
+Iran has had little public comment on the conference so far beyond saying it would weigh attending the generally supported regional efforts to stabilize Iraq.

-Oh, yeah, Iran's gonna be there big time.
+Oh, yeah, Iran's going to be there big time.

 Thursday, it's not shooting it.